Stop Working So Hard

 The trick when running a business is teaching others where to tap while focusing ourselves on the part of the work that brings us the most fulfillment.

 This isn’t impossible and it isn’t even that hard.
 It just requires a different way of thinking.
-To work effectively and to work less while earning more, you must move beyond the doing and the executing and move into the space of an entrepreneur.
+To work effectively and to work less while earning more, you must move beyond the doing and the executing and move into the space of an MSP owner.

 You must build a business.
 To do this, you redefine what you do so that it aligns with you, focus on the work that makes the most sense to you and act to create the systems and processes that keep the business running.